·

 26#.
 Inset Wall Niches for Vases

 Adding a small spotlight inside the niche highlights the texture and shape of your pottery, creating a dramatic and moody “museum” vibe.
-It is a brilliant way to incorporate the “less-is-more” philosophy into the bones of your house.
+It is a brilliant way to incorporate the “less-is-more” philosophy directly into the bones of your house.

 27#.
 Subtle Earth-Tone Paint Palettes